blmalone/website/docs/zkvm/key-terminology.md

 [clock cycles]: #clock-cycles
 The smallest unit of compute in the zkVM [circuit], analogous to a clock cycle on a physical CPU.
 The complexity of a [guest program]'s [execution] is measured in clock cycles as they directly affect the memory, proof size, and time performance of the [zkVM].

+Generally, a single cycle corresponds to a single [RISC-V] operation.
+However, some operations require two cycles.

 ### Commit
 [commit]: #commit
 [env::commit()]: https://docs.rs/risc0-zkvm/0.16/risc0_zkvm/guest/env/fn.commit.html#